My type design philosophy

 Arial (1982), an almost one-to-one copy of Helvetica (1957)

-all the Akzidenz Grotesk imitations, Univers (designed by Adrian
+Of all the Akzidenz Grotesk imitations, Univers

-Frutiger in 1954) had one strong feature that was new in type design: it was
+(designed by Adrian Frutiger in 1954) had one strong feature that was

-made up of an almost scientific system of 21 weights and widths that
+new in type design: it was made up of an almost scientific system of

-could be mixed perfectly.
-It was an sublime answer to the jungle of different
+21 weights and widths that could be mixed perfectly.
+It was an sublime

-sans serif faces that lacked a clear system of weights and widths.
+system of weights and widths.

 Univers was completely redrawn in 1997, to more than 60 versions.
 Unfortunately this has not been an improvement; there are now too many superfluous versions, the justification is too tight and the italic that was already quite slanted (12°) has been slanted to a staggering 15.5°.
 Redesigning an old successful typeface is something a type designer should maybe never consider.